rahji/nespad/README.md

-# Arduino Libraries for Nintendo Gamepads (NESpad & SNESpad)
+# NESpad & SNESpad

+These are Arduino Libraries for interfacing with Nintendo Game Pads.
+If you are using a Super Nintendo game pad, replace `nes` with `snes` everywhere below.

 ## Installation

-1. Copy the `NESpad` and `SNESpad` folders into your `Arduino/hardware/libraries` folder.
+1. Copy the `NESpad` folder into your `Arduino/hardware/libraries` folder.
 2. Restart the Arduino IDE

 ## Usage

-To use this library in a sketch, go to the `Sketch | Import Library` menu and select NESpad or SNESpad.
+To use this library in a sketch, go to the `Sketch | Import Library` menu and select NESpad.
 This will add a corresponding include line to the top of your sketch.

 ## Making Changes to the Library